List of governors of Arkansas

 The governor of Arkansas is the head of government of the U.S. state of Arkansas.
 The governor is the head of the executive branch of the Arkansas government and is charged with enforcing state laws.
 They have the power to either approve or veto bills passed by the Arkansas General Assembly, to convene the legislature, and to grant pardons, except in cases of treason and impeachment.

 The state has had 46 elected governors, as well as 11 acting governors who assumed powers and duties following the resignation or death of the governor.
 Before becoming a state, Arkansas Territory had four governors appointed to it by the president of the United States.
 Orval Faubus (1955–1967) served the longest term as governor, being elected six times to serve 12 years.
-Bill Clinton (1979-1981; 1983-1992), elected five times over two distinct terms, fell only one month short of 12 years, and Mike Huckabee (1996-2007) served 10 years for two full four-year terms.
+Bill Clinton (1979–1981; 1983–1992), elected five times over two distinct terms, fell only one month short of 12 years, and Mike Huckabee (1996–2007) served 10 years for two full four-year terms.
 The shortest term for an elected governor was the 38 days served by John Sebastian Little before his nervous breakdown; one of the acting successors to his term, Jesse M. Martin, took office only three days before the end of the term, the shortest term overall.

 The current governor of Arkansas is Republican Sarah Huckabee Sanders, who was sworn in on January 10, 2023.

-Territorial (1819–1836)
+List of governors

+Arkansas Territory

 Arkansaw Territory (renamed Arkansas Territory, circa 1822) was split from the Missouri Territory on July 4, 1819.
 As territorial secretary from 1819 to 1829, Robert Crittenden served as acting governor whenever the appointed governor was not in the state.
 This meant that Crittenden was the first person to perform the duties of governor, since James Miller did not arrive in the territory until nine months after his appointment.